 We can definitely make a decent difference to the world around us by changing our meat eating habits.
 I’m optimistic that we can make profound reductions on our own meat consumption and do better on diversifying our diets and lifestyles.
 Although the biggest changes need to happen at the governmental and societal levels, we also have a lot of power as individuals.

 Especially when government makes it easier for us to make that happen.
 In 2017 Portugal passed a law for example, which requires public cafeterias to offer at least one vegan option, applying to prisons, schools, universities, hospitals and other public buildings.
-It’s a small but great move that hopefully will set an example for many other countries to come.
+It’s a small but great move that might set an example for many other countries to come.

 At the same time, I’m also wondering if we can expect from large groups of people all around the world to drastically reduce their meat consumption.
 But not only that, considering the urgency of climate change, I’m also wondering if that will be enough.